AndrewJGregory/DOMination/README.md

 # DOMination

-DOMination provides an interface to easily interact with and extract information from the DOM.
+DOMination uses vanilla JavaScript easily interact with and extract information from the DOM.